 For the past week Stefano has been in Céüse and out on the route again after coming back and forth for a while.
 After posting “Last day, last chance to climb the monster” he has managed to send the historic route.
 Congratulations Stefano!

-“Bibliographie” was the second ever 9c / 5.15b to be climbed.
+“Bibliographie” was initially reported as the second ever 9c / 5.15d to be climbed.
 Alex Megos was the first person to do it back in November of 2020.
 Megos worked the route for 60 days over multiple years, spending time on other routes and competing in between – never sure if it was even possible.

 Bibliographie Downgrade To 9b+

 Stefano has since talked about his personal grading of the route on an instagram post, saying part: –

 “I climbed it in a total of 25 climbing days during this 3 months, and I tried to compared it to Change and Perfecto Mundo (both 9b’s – Editor), changing my mind every other day.
 Change took me around the same time and Perfecto Mundo a bit more, but I feel all the 3 routes could fit all in the same grade range.“

 “I know I can climb a 9c, but for a route to be that grade it needs to be much harder than the existing 9b+s, and Bibliographie for me isn’t.
 This doesn’t mean I want to belittle the performance of anyone, neither Alex’s or mine, it is still an incredible achievement“

 Essentially Stefano would give this a personal grade of 9b+ or 5.15c.
 It’s still one of the hardest routes in the world, but probably not at that top level of 9c / 5.15d.
 It’s controversial but also something that happens very commonly in climbing, plus Alex also welcomed others to try the route and give their opinion.